FREE Life Insurance Comparison

 #33 – Don’t Make New Year’s Resolutions

-If you are feeling like life has kicked you in 2019, use those lessons to set yourself up for success in 2020.
-The first way to do that is to not set New Year’s Resolutions, because, what is the first thing you will be doomed to fail in 2020 – meeting your goal.
+If you are feeling like life has kicked you in 2019, use those lessons to set yourself up for success in the new year.
+The first way to do that is to not set New Year’s Resolutions, because, what is the first thing you will be doomed to fail in the new year?
+Meeting your goal.

 That doesn’t mean don’t have goals for the new year.
 It simply means that there is no difference between December 31st and January 1st.
 It is okay if you don’t meet your goal as long as you tried and you don’t have to wait till New Year’s Day to put in the work.